 In 2016, my wife died from complications related to her pregnancy.
 First our baby died and five weeks later she died.
 Since then, my reading of memory and trauma has taken on a new poignancy.

-If you would like to get in touch on any aspect of my research interests, or publications please drop me an email E.T.Woods@uel.ac.uk or tweet Follow @EricTaylorWoods
+If you would like to get in touch on any aspect of my teaching or research, please drop me an email E.T.Woods@uel.ac.uk or tweet Follow @EricTaylorWoods